Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies

 \subsection{Stacking}

-In addition to looking at each galaxy separately we combined the data from all galaxies through stacking.
-We use two different approaches for stacking the data.
-The first was to generate the radial profile for each galaxy separately, then to re-scale to the stellar radius, and then stack the profiles.
-The second approach was to re-scale and stack the images, and only then generate the radial profile from the stacked image.
+In addition to looking at each galaxy separately, we combined the data from all galaxies through stacking.
+We used two different approaches for stacking the data.
+The first was to generate the radial profile for each galaxy separately, then to rescale to the stellar radius, and then stack the profiles.
+The second approach was to rescale and stack the images, and only then generate the radial profile from the stacked image.